William Beauclerk, 10th Duke of St Albans: Family

 After the early death of his first wife, he married Grace Bernal-Osborne (26 July 1848, Newtown Anner, Tipperary – 18 November 1926, London), on 3 January 1874 in County Tipperary.
 She was the granddaughter of London Sephardic Jewish Shakespearian actor turned parliamentarian Ralph Bernal.
 Her father Ralph Bernal Jr., later Ralph Bernal Osborne, was Secretary of the Admiralty and a parliamentarian.
-Grace's mother was an Osborne, an Anglo-Irish landed family;
+Grace's mother was an Catherine Isabella Osborne, an Anglo-Irish landed family;